microbiome - trust your gut

 Colorful corals and marine life create a stunning underwater scene.

-Dietary fibre plays a central role in shaping microbial diversity and gut function, as explored in more detail in a separate article that explains what dietary fiber is and why it is so important for health.
+Dietary fiber plays a central role in shaping microbial diversity and gut function, as explored in more detail in a separate article: What is Dietary Fiber, and Why We Dreadfully Need It.

 Cartoon gut character examining microbes